kptdev/kpt/docs/design-docs/04-arm-build.md

 2) tag
 3) push

-In different scenarios only the two steps are executed.
+In different scenarios only the first two steps are executed.
 If we switch to `buildx` we will need to build/tag/push in one step.
 Locally developers might want to build and tag images locally.